Structure of the Hamiltonian of mean force: Tuning Coupling Strength

 \section{Tuning Coupling Strength}

 In the main text, we stated that the strength of the interaction, $J_{AB}$, does not affect our presented results.
 In particular, while the magnitude of the coefficients will change, the value of $d_c$ does not change with $J_{AB}$.
 In Fig.~\ref{fig:hmf_coeffsVsd_tuningJab} (a), we show the value of two-body coefficients as a function of distance $d$ for various $J_{AB}$ at $\beta = 0.1672$.
 One can see from the figure that the lines shift downwards but do not perceptibly change in slope.
 In (b), the value of $d_c$ is plotted versus $J_{AB}$, again showing the value hardly changes with decreasing $J_{AB}$.
-We can see however, when $J_{AB}$ gets close to zero, the value can begin to change, this is because when $J_{AB}=0$, the HMF is equivalent to $H_A$.